Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 i should just post all my notes on this that i did as well, but in my current living conditions im suprised i did this much or could even think of this basic idea.

     TODO:
-  Powerpoint
+        -Powerpoint
-    How, When, Step by Step
+        -How, When, Step by Step
-    Q&A from professionals
+        -Q&A from professionals
-    BETA testing propositions and where (Military bases might be the best place to test this solution to Faster Responce times, or other citys within citys that have a rather static number cars a day and can be kept as a good test enviroment.)
+        -BETA testing propositions and where (Military bases might be the best place to test this solution to Faster Responce times, or other citys within citys that have a rather static number cars a day and can be kept as a good test enviroment.)